andryskowski/Volunteering-Map-2/README.md

 # Volunteering-Map-2
-I create this app for my dyploma (it's still in progress)
+I created this app for my dyploma.

 screenshots: